 When it comes to decluttering toys, there seem to be two schools of thought.
 The first is the ninja style sneak-it-out-and-hope-they-don’t-notice approach.
 The second is the try-to-get-your-kids-to-help-make-choices-and-hope-they-don’t-want-to-keep-all-the-stuff camp.
 Both can work, but both, if not executed properly, can lead to guilt or less than stellar results.

-Psst…Get in on my FREE 7 day decluttering mini course and learn strategies like this that you can apply to any space in your home – even if you’re a busy mom with no time
+Psst…Grab your free decluttering starter guide to learn strategies like this that you can apply to any space in your home – even if you’re a busy mom with no time

 How to declutter toys without the guilt